A Brief History of Sculpture Walk Springfield

 Progress hit a block, then, but the dream did not die.
 In July 2014, Bob Carolla pushed Karen and Peg to get the ball rolling again.
 Mark McQueary joined the group and the group went about doing the work necessary to build Sculpture Walk Springfield from the ground up.

 After years of planning, Sculpture Walk Springfield officially came to fruition.
 Nicole Brown was hired as Executive Director and Shannon Hruska was hired as Marketing Director.
 In April 2016, 13 sculptures were installed throughout downtown Springfield.
-Now, Sculpture Walk Springfield has grown to more than 30 sculptures in downtown Springfield, Jordan Valley Park, and the Rountree Community.
+By 2018 Sculpture Walk Springfield had grown to more than 30 sculptures in downtown Springfield, Jordan Valley Park, and the Rountree Community.
 In 2019, Sculpture Walk Springfield became their own 501(C)3 nonprofit organization.
 Nicole Brown transitioned to Board of Directors.
-In 2021, Sculpture Walk Springfield showcased their largest collection yet at 37 sculptures.
-Avery Parrish was hired as Executive Director.
-2022 presented 41 sculptures—29 temporary sculptures and 12 permanent acquisitions.
-In 2023, Bridget Bechtel was hired as Executive Director and presented 40 sculptures—28 temporary sculptures and 12 permanent sculptures.